Payment Acceptance

 Red flags to look for in your current hospitality payment stack

-When I review hospitality payment infrastructure, the issues that concern me most are structural blind spots that only arise when growth accelerates.
+When I review hospitality payment infrastructure, the issues that concern me most are structural blind spots that only surface when growth accelerates.
+These are the warning signs worth paying attention to.

 1. You don't know your true cost per transaction